Leg3ndary/APHS-bot/info/announcements.md

 # APHS DAILY ANNOUNCEMENTS

+## THURSDAY MAY 12 2022

+**SOUNDS OF SPRING** - Tonight is the Sounds of Spring Music Concert!
+Come out to hear the Abbey Park strings ensembles and the Vocal ensemble.
+Admission is free but they would really appreciate a donation of non perishable food items for the local food bank.
+The concert starts at 7:00 pm in the Theatre.
+Doors open at 6:30.

 ## WEDNESDAY MAY 11 2022

 **LLCC POETRY COMPETITION** - Thank you for participating in our LLCC Poetry Contest.
 The first prize winner for a $25 Tim Horton's Gift Card is Marin Shepherd, the second prize winner for a $15 Tim Horton's Gift Card is Emma Braho and the third prize winner for a $10 Tim Horton's Gift Card is Kyra Kaushal.
 We also have some Honourable Mentions Winners!
 Kushagra Pant, Andrea Soleil, Lana Ballivan, Abigail Garcia Hernandez and Khushi Kalsi, we have candy or a novel waiting for you too!
 Come on down to the library today!!!